Hometown: Goodrich, MI

-Majors: Mathematics and Physics
+Majors: Mathematics and Computer Science

-Favorite Ice Cream Flavor: Green Tea
+Favorite Ice Cream Flavor: Anything with chocolate and coconut

-Best Adjective to Describe You: Pragmatic
+Best Adjective to Describe You: Geeky

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?